-The diagnostic level indicates where within the grade or level the student has been placed in relation your your school's standards.
+The diagnostic level indicates where within the grade or level the student has been placed in relation to your school's standards.

-In the American Standard the diagnostic test score will correlate with the standard Grade level.
-Example a Diagnostic test score 2.60 means the student will be working on around 60% through the 2nd grade skills.
+In the American Standard, the diagnostic test score will correlate with the standard Grade level.
+Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the 2nd-grade skills.

-In the English Curriculum the the diagnostic test score will correspond with the Year level.
-Example a Diagnostic test score 2.60 means the student will be working on around 60% through the 2nd year level skills or 60% through Primary 2.
+In the English Curriculum, the diagnostic test score will correspond to the Year level.
+Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the 2nd year level skills or 60% through Primary 2.

-With the Scottish Curriculum the the diagnostic test score will be in accordance with the Year level (Early to Fourth).
-Example a Diagnostic test score 2.60 means the student will be working on around 60% through the Second Level skills.
+With the Scottish Curriculum, the diagnostic test score will be in accordance with the Year level (Early to Fourth).
+Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the Second Level skills.
 A diagnostic test score of 0.30 means that the student is working through the Early level skills at a 30% completion.

 Diagnostic test score of 0.00